Madison – University of Aarhus, Denmark

-Short-term program: “Experience Summer at Aarhus University”
+Short-term summer program: “Experience Summer at Aarhus University”

 During July 2018, I participated in a summer semester at Aarhus University in Denmark.
 Where I studied Social Marketing as an intensive 2-week course.
 Aarhus is the largest and second oldest university in Denmark, the city is known for its young demographic and happy people.
 Aarhus, also known as Smilets (City of Smiles), was voted as the European Capital of Culture for 2017 where it’s legacy still lives on.